Windows

 If you are on Linux or Mac and you want sign a Windows app using EV Code Signing Certificate, please use the guide for Unix systems.

-To sign using Azure Tenant account, you’ll need the following env variables set that are read directly by Invoke-TrustedSigning
+To sign using your certificate, you’ll need to adapt electron-builder’s configuration and set the environment variables used for authentication.
+The environment variables are read directly by the Invoke-TrustedSigning

 module; they are not parsed or resolved by electron-builder.